yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 -latest

-* Replaced Authorization Details Type with new parameter
+* Replaced Authorization Details Type with a new parameter
 * native_authorization_endpoint as REST API - no cookies or HTTP 30x responses

 -05